stakater/stakater-docs/docs/content/sre/machinepools/machinepools.md

 ## 2x Infra

-At least two infrastructure node is required for these SAAP workloads.
+At least two infrastructure nodes are required for these SAAP workloads.

 |  | vCPU | Memory |
 |---|---|---|